mitchcapper/KPFloatingPanel/README.md

 OVERVIEW
 -----
 KP Floating Panel allows easy access to KeePass entries through a small floating panel on your screen.
 Allows quick keyboard access and searching (along with opening, auto type, etc) without opening the KeePass window.
 Multiple keyboard shortcut an display options.
-Originally written by Alexeev Alexander and improved upon by s² now maintined by Mitch Capper.
+Originally written by Alexeev Alexander and improved upon by s² now maintained by Mitch Capper.
 Older Changelog has full history.

 INSTALLATION
 -----